Choosing a Pet

 The American Animal Hospital Association offers some tips on choosing the right pet for your household and family.

 Families should plan for the costs of unexpected illness or injury.
-The ASPCA offers a chart showing the estimated cost of annual care for dogs, cats, and other pets.
+The ASPCA offers information the estimated cost of annual care for dogs, cats, and other pets.

 If your new family member is a puppy or a kitten, it will need special care and attention.
 Vaccinations are especially important for young pets, to give them the best start possible in life.